What is Intel’s thermal velocity boost? How does it work?

 Turbo boost modes 2.0 and 3.0 were the major boosting features available long before introducing and releasing a thermal velocity boost feature.
 These modes enhance the clock speed of either one or many cores of a multiple-core processor.

-So this boosting feature emphasizes one or more cores and makes them run at their extreme limits by automatically identifying the size of the load on the system.
-But this boosting feature works only if some requirements are fulfilled.
-The CPU temperature level must be below the specific point known as the threshold temperature, and there must be the system’s optimum power/current usage.
+So, this boosting feature emphasizes one or more cores and makes them run at their extreme limits by automatically identifying the size of the load on the system.
+But this boosting feature only works if it meets certain requirements.
+The CPU temperature must stay below a specific point known as the threshold temperature, and the system must use the optimum power and current.

-The turbo boost 3.0 is more efficient and enhanced than the 2.0 version and intensifies the clock speed of two CPU cores.
+The Turbo Boost 3.0 is more efficient and enhanced than the 2.0 version, intensifying the clock speed of two CPU cores.
 The performance of single-core is significantly increased as compared to the base frequency.

 This is the most common boosting feature found in Intel CPUs ever since its release in 2008.
 The turbo boost can increase the CPU’s base clock speed by up to 1 GHz step by step in small increments, providing additional processing power for handling demanding tasks and programs.